NSnietol/strive-for-excellence/technical-feedback/code-review/readme.md

 Static code analysis : finds dead code, typos, vulnerabilites and other erros (e.g SonarQube) Dynamic code analysis : dinds performance, memory leaks, null pointer dereferencing.(e.g OWASP Zed Attack)

+### Code review quality control

+Consider colelcting and analyzing code review quality metrics to ensure that code reviews are helping and not harming your project.
+In a nutshell, this allow you to analyze the overall health of code review.

+### Types of code review quality metrics.

+* Review/ Inpection quality metrics
+*  Timeline metrics
+*  Process-related metrics

+### Review / inpsection quality metrics

+These are related to *line of code* reviewed and the number of defects identified and missed.

+1. Lines of code (LOC)
+2. Code review rate : is LOC divided by inspections Hours
+3. Identified defects per LOC
+4. Defect rate : number of defects divided by inpections hours.
+5. Defect density : number of defects divided by kLOC.
+6. Missed defect count.

+### Timeline metrics

+Timeline metrics are connected to lead time

+### Code Review Best Practices

+* Use automation tools
+* Use checklists
+* Optimize the size and scope
+* Give feedback efectively

+### Checklists

+Is one of the most effective organization tool and provides a predetermined set of questions and rules your team will follow during the code review process.

+For instance:

+* Add the ticket number to the title of the pull request
+* Add description of the task to the PR
+* Clean commit history
+* Unit tests are green
+* Code quality gates are met
+* Code is documented

+It's recommeded to create separate checklists for _the code author_ and _the reviewer_.

+Make each item actionable and achievable, this helps to process standardization.

+## How to receive feedback

+* Be open to feedback
+* The reviewer is evaluating the code, not you.
+* Learn from mistakes
+* Ask for examples.
+* Asses ideas given during feedback